Again Jesus said, “Peace be with you! As the Father has sent me, I am sending you.” – John 20:21

 He has sent me to proclaim freedom for the prisoners

 to set the oppressed free,

 to proclaim the year of the Lord’s favor.”

 Proclaim, heal, set free – service to those who are oppressed; the hurting and broken.
 I get that and wholeheartedly believe and lean into it.
 And, this was the sole lens through which I had interpreted John 20:21.

 Recently, our small group decided to use John Eldredge’s book Beautiful Outlaw as a study on the personality of Jesus leading up to Christmas.

 Well, it “just happened” that I had commitments that took me away from the group the first two weeks of the study.
 My awesome wife, Debbie, led the group and they leaned into the introduction and the refreshing idea of Jesus’ playfulness.
-So, week three, here I come.
-We are tackling Chapters three and four.
+So, week three, here I come and we are tackling Chapters three and four.

 Chapter three puts an exclamation point on the playfulness of Jesus (John 21:1-14, Luke 24:13-32); however, chapter four turns a corner and looks at Jesus’ “Fierce Intentionality” as he was assaulted – no place to lay his head, temptation in the desert, chased by the Jews, hunted in Gethsemane, etc.